pat-s/rcli/README.md

 `rcli` is a tool for simplified installion of R versions and switching between these.
 It is written in `bash`, aims to be cross-platform and low on dependencies.

-See https://rcli.pat-s.me for the documentation and https://pat-s.me/announcing-rcli/ for the announcement post.

 ## Quickstart

 Install via `homebrew` (on macOS):